-Now, I am just coming out of a long journey to finally kill off all my Candida that has caused numerous problems in my body from stomach issues to elevated liver enzymes, muscle pain and brain fog.
+Now, I am just coming out of a long journey to finally kill off all of the candida that has caused numerous problems in my body from stomach issues to elevated liver enzymes, muscle pain, and brain fog.

-It is so important to address the underlying problems of why Candida is in your mouth (and body), instead of just covering up the symptoms.
-When you start working with an integrative doctor to address the Candida treatment for your gut, it’s important to not overlook treatment for your mouth, as well.
+It is so important to address the underlying problems of why candida is in your mouth (and body) in the first place instead of just covering up the symptoms.
+When you start working with an integrative doctor to address the candida treatment for your gut, it’s important to not overlook treatment for your mouth as well.
 The mouth is another breeding area for the yeast.
-The goal of Candida treatment is to introduce foods and antifungals that will help prevent candida from becoming systemic throughout your entire body.
+The goal of candida treatment is to introduce foods and antifungals that will help prevent candida from becoming a systemic issue throughout your entire body.

 Following these steps can help improve your overall health, especially Candida in your mouth.

 1. Start a round of antifungals to help kill off the yeast.